The fractal structure of elliptical polynomial spirals: Proofs

 If $0 < \alpha \leq 1/2$, the bound is trivial.
 Thus, hereafter assume $1/2 < \alpha \leq 1$.

 Choose $M \in \N$ to be the smallest integer satisfying

 and note that by (\ref{circim}) from Lemma \ref{circumlem},

 Let the uniform constant associated with the H\"older property of $f$ be $c > 0$.
-Then, for $k \leq M$, by considering the image of a cover satisfying (\ref{precover}) under $f$, we may obtain a cover of $f(S_{p, q}^k)$ by
+Then, for $k \leq M$, by considering the image of a cover satisfying (\ref{precover}) under $f$, we may obtain a cover of $f(S_{p, q}^k)$ by at most